Exec Chef: Chris Jaeckle

 Michelle: The maple butter was crack.
 I could eat that butter all day long.
 I debated eating it straight up with a spoon, like you’d eat Nutella.
 The hush puppies were delicious too.
 Not too spicy.

-Arthur: The hush puppies are good.
+Victor: The hush puppies are good.
 The jalapeño flavor isn’t too strong; it’s just right.
 However, I can’t say that they’re that special.
 The maple butter, though, actually is fantastic.
 The butter’s smooth, soft, and easy to cut through, and the maple flavor manages to shine through (without being distracting).
 It does a fantastic job of complementing the hush puppies.
 Eating the two together forms a great combination of sweet, spicy, salty, and umami!

 Hot potato salad, crispy Japanese yams, grilled sweet potato, olives, bitter greens, and apples.